 Step 2.
 Fill out and submit an application for Conditional Approval

-Applicants must fill out and submit their applications through the online application portal during one of the three application intake periods.
+Applicants must fill out and submit their applications through the online application portal during one of the 3 application intake periods.

-NOTE: Dates for the third intake period will be shared once finalized.
+NOTE: Applicants will be able to fill out and submit their applications through the online application portal during the next intake period.
+Dates for the third intake period will be shared once finalized.

 As part of their submission, applicants are required to fill out and submit a Proposed Investment Plan Form and an Economic Impact Assessment Form.
 Both forms are available through the online application portal.